robertwwalker/Essex26-2J-Slides/README.md

 # Essex-slides

-This repository contains the slides for **Essex 3K: Dynamics and Heterogeneity**.
+This repository contains the slides for **Essex 2J: Time Series, One or More**.